Azure-Samples/dotnet-container-app/README.md

 - Log in Azure Portal
 - Select the resouce group *rg-dotnet-containerapp*
-- Select the AKS cluster *aksdotnetcontainerapp*
+- Select the AKS cluster *Kubernetes Service Name*
 - In the *Kubernetes resources* section of the sidebar, click *Services and ingresses*
 - Check the external IP for the *aspnetcorewebapp-svc* service